Forrai-Zoltan/poetry/md/wheres_she.md

 # Where’s She?

 A lonely tower hunches o’er
-A sweep of endless woods;
+Sweeps of endless woods;
 Within he stood, amidst his books,
 A Wizard yet in youth.

 ‘She’s gentle like the early Dawn,
 And like the Moon so bright;
-Bringest to me this forest fawn,
+Bringest to me, this forest fawn,
 Ye wisps and playful sprites!

 Bear this spell to an elven miss,
-A witch, or faerie queene;
+A witch or faerie queene;
-And bid them, with the sweetest kiss,
+And ask them, with the sweetest kiss,
 _Wish she be my Helene?’_